 PILCHUCK GLASS SCHOOL

 Promoting the training of artists who work with glass is one of the main goals of Alexander Tutsek-Stiftung’s funding activities.
-With immediate effect, the Alexander Tutsek-Stiftung makes it possible for artists domiciled and permanently residing in Germany to take part in one of the Pilchuck Glass School programs by providing financial support.
+Since 2018, the Alexander Tutsek-Stiftung makes it possible for artists domiciled and permanently residing in Germany to take part in one of the renown Pilchuck Glass School programs by providing financial support.
 The high course fees and travel costs make these courses inaccessible to most artists from Germany.
-The Alexander Tutsek-Stiftung grants up to five scholarships per year of up to 6,000 euros since 2018.
-The project will run until 2020.
+In the past two years the Alexander Tutsek-Stiftung has respectively granted up to 12 scholarships per year of up to 6,000 euros.

 The workshops of the world’s leading Pilchuck Glass School (founded in 1971) near Seattle (USA) are taught by internationally renowned artists working with glass.
 This scholarship program addresses artists who work with glass and want to continue their training.
 Meeting and partaking in an intense exchange with the lecturers as well as with the other participants not only cultivates new skills but also develops the artists’ own creative work.